valkey-io/valkey-glide/java/README.md

 The Java client contains the following parts:

 1. A Java client (lib folder): wrapper to rust client.
-2. An examples script: to sanity test babushka against a Redis host.
-3. A benchmark app: A dedicated benchmarking tool designed to evaluate and compare the performance of Babushka and other Java clients.
+2. A benchmark app: A dedicated benchmarking tool designed to evaluate and compare the performance of Babushka and other Java clients.

 ## Installation and Setup